-A network-attached storage (NAS) device makes storing, sorting, accessing and backing up data a lot easier.
+A network-attached storage (NAS) drive makes storing, sorting, accessing and backing up data a lot easier.
 Even more, it’s an ideal way of giving multiple users remote access over large amounts of data.
 By organizing your data with a NAS system you remove the responsibility of file serving from other servers on the network.

 All NAS devices currently on the market will allow you to set up a raid configuration capable of mirroring and backing up of data (depending on your RAID type) – this takes away the worry of losing data as a result of a disk failure.

 Since you can connect your NAS device to your router, the data stored is available to all network-connected devices.
-Every connected device and computer can have access to photos, videos, music, and other files types.
+Every connected device and computer can have access to photos, videos, music, and other file types.
 But you can also restrict certain folders and files to some users by configuring permissions.
 These NAS devices can also be configured remotely to be accessed from an external network.

+There are a few factors you need to consider in order to pinpoint the ideal NAS device for your particular situation.
 With similar specifications and features on all the most popular NAS devices, it’s difficult to designate a clear winner.
 However, there are a few factors that you can focus on and see whether a NAS unit fits your particular needs or not.
 Here’s a list of factors that you should be considering when researching NAS devices: